 G*A*Y Nightclub Copenhagen

 Nevertheless, there’s always a fun drag show happening at G*A*Y Copenhagen, especially on weekends.
-And on Wednesdays, the bar usually hosts karaoke nights, which you can double-check on the G*A*Y Club Facebook page.
-The establishment is also strictly non-smoking.
+And on Wednesdays, the bar usually hosts karaoke nights.
+The bar is also strictly non-smoking.

 One of the oldest gay bars in Europe, Centralhjørnet is a cozy, quieter spot for inexpensive drinks during the week.
 Centralhjørnet is technically a gay bar, but you’ll likely find a mixed crowd here.